How to Wire a Switch for a New Light Fixture

 Electrical Wiring Parts and Materials: Electrical parts and materials for the Switch should be approved for the specific project and compliant with local and national electrical codes.

-Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Mesa, Arizona.
+Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Arizona.
 A permit and inspections may also be required.

 Adding a Light Switch for a New Light Fixture